Purple Sunset: Plot

 The war having now ended, Yang urged Akiyoko to go back to Japan and live a good life.
 Akiyoko tells Yang that she wishes to return to Japan in search of Onishi.
-Unfortunately, Onishi was part of the final fleet of Kamikaze fighter pilots sent to their deaths on August 16, 1945, one day after the Japanese surrender.
-The scene then transitions to Onishi being instructed to crash his fighter plane into American battleships.
+Unfortunately, unbeknownst to Akiyoko, Onishi was part of the final fleet of Kamikaze fighter pilots sent to their deaths on August 16, 1945, one day after the Japanese surrender.
+Onishi were instructed to crash his fighter plane into American warship.
 While in flight, Onishi attempts to escape from the cockpit, only to find it locked.
 Resigned to his doomed fate, Onishi crashes his plane into the sea, which subsequently explodes.

-Having heard a series of loud explosions, the three then witness a group of Japanese soldiers and civilians committing mass suicide as they could not accept the fact their country had surrendered.
+Having heard a series of loud explosions, the three then witness a group of Japanese soldiers and civilians committing mass suicide as they could not accept the reality that their country had surrendered.
 Akiyoko mistakenly thought they were not informed of the surrender and ran to stop their foolish acts, but was shot in the head by a Japanese captain.
-Akiyoko's okiagari-koboshi doll rolled out of her grasp and she died.
+Akiyoko's okiagari-koboshi doll rolled out of her grasp and dies.

 Consumed by fury and vengeance, Yang and Nadja drove the truck and attacked the remaining Japanese soldiers, who were charging at them.
-After all of Japanese soldiers were killed, Yang picked up Akiyoko's okiagari-koboshi doll.
-The film then fast-forwards to present day where an elderly, wheelchair-bound Nadja places flowers on Poklonnaya Gora war memorial with the large numerals "1945" to commemorate Akiyoko's death.
-The film then flashes back to 1945, where a voice from the truck's radio read out a declaration of peace and harmony, as the remaining Japanese troops toss their weapons aside as they make their way towards the sunset.
+After all of the attacking Japanese soldiers were killed, Yang picked up Akiyoko's okiagari-koboshi doll.
+In the present day, an elderly, wheelchair-bound Nadja places flowers on Poklonnaya Gora war memorial with the large numerals "1945" to commemorate Akiyoko's death.
+Another flashback to 1945, where a voice from the truck's radio read out a declaration of peace and harmony, as the remaining Japanese troops toss their weapons aside as they make their way towards the sunset.
 Nadja points out to Yang that the sunset is purple, a sight that Akiyoko cherished.
 A statistic of World War II casualties rolls up at the credit.